-The work included the creation of a new path, construction of earth banks, relocation and opening-up of the tributary burn to create space for nature, installing new lighting, and replacing the temporary bridge over the Den Burn.
-The path was built on top of an earth bank which is about 2m high and about 5m wide, with shallow sloping sides.
+The work included the creation of a new path, construction of earth banks, relocation and opening up of the tributary burn to create space for nature, installing new lighting, and replacing the temporary bridge over the Den Burn.
+The path was built on top of an earth bank which is about two metres high and about five metres wide, with shallow sloping sides.

-In order to safeguard properties downstream from flooding, the bank has also been designed to hold water back in storm events to a depth of up to 1m, and this will be achieved by replacing the temporary bridge with a new one and installing a large drainage pipe underneath.
+In order to safeguard properties downstream from flooding, the bank has also been designed to hold water back in storm events to a depth of up to one meter.
+This was achieved by replacing the temporary bridge with a bund that incorporates a large drainage pipe underneath.
 This aims to slow the flow of water in the Den Burn, allowing it to temporarily flood across the boggy area of the Den of Maidencraig during storms.

 As part of the works, the culverted tributary burn coming down the hillside from the Lang Stracht was diverted and brought to surface to improve the habitat for wildlife.